 - This camera is a precision instrument.
-Do not drop it or subject it to physical shock - The camera is not waterproof and cannot be used underwater. - To maximize the camera's dust- and drip- resistance, keep the terminal cover, battery compartment cover, card slot cover, and all other covers firmly closed. - This camera is designed to be dust- and drip- resistant, in order to help prevent sand, dust, dirt, or water that falls on it unexpectedly from getting inside, but it is impossible to prevent dirt, dust, water, or salt from getting inside at all.
-As far as possible, do not allow dirt, dust, water, and salt to get on the camera. - If water gets on the camera, wipe it off with a dry and clean cloth.
-If dirt, dust, or salt gets on the camera, wipe it off with a clean, well-wrung wet cloth. - Using the camera in a location with large amounts of dirt or dust may cause a malfunction. - Cleaning the camera after use is recommended.
-Allowing dirt, dust, water, or salt to remain on the camera may cause a malfunction. - If you accidentally drop the camera into water or are concerned that moisture (water), dirt, dust, or salt may have gotten inside it, promptly consult the nearest Canon Service Center. - Never leave the camera near anything having a strong magnetic field such as a magnet or electric motor.
+Do not drop it or subject it to physical shock. - The camera is not waterproof and cannot be used underwater.
+If you accidentally drop the camera into water, promptly consult the nearest Canon Service Center.
+Wipe off any water droplets with a dry cloth.
+If the camera has been exposed to salty air, wipe it with a well-wrung wet cloth. - Never leave the camera near anything having a strong magnetic field such as a magnet or electric motor.
 Also avoid using or leaving the camera near anything emitting strong radio waves such as a large antenna.
 Strong magnetic fields can cause camera misoperation or destroy image data. - Do not leave the camera in excessive heat such as in a car in direct sunlight.
 High temperatures can cause the camera to malfunction. - The camera contains precision electronic circuitry.
-Never attempt to disassemble the camera yourself.

-- Do not block the mirror operation with your finger, etc. Doing so may cause a malfunction. - Use a blower to blow away dust on the lens, viewfinder, reflex mirror, and focusing screen.
+Never attempt to disassemble the camera yourself. - Do not block the mirror operation with your finger, etc. Doing so may cause a malfunction. - Use a blower to blow away dust on the lens, viewfinder, reflex mirror, and focusing screen.
 Do not use cleaners that contain organic solvents to clean the camera body or lens.
 For stubborn dirt, take the camera to the nearest Canon Service Center. - Do not touch the camera's electrical contacts with your fingers.
 This is to prevent the contacts from corroding.
 Corroded contacts can cause camera misoperation. - If the camera is suddenly brought in from the cold into a warm room, condensation may form on the camera and internal parts.
 To prevent condensation, first put the camera in a sealed plastic bag and let it adjust to the warmer temperature before taking it out of the bag. - If condensation forms on the camera, do not use the camera.
 This is to avoid damaging the camera.
 If there is condensation, remove the lens, card and battery from the camera, and wait until condensation has evaporated before using the camera. - If the camera will not be used for an extended period, remove the battery and store the camera in a cool, dry, well-ventilated location.
 Even while the camera is in storage, press the shutter button a few times once in a while to check that the camera is still working. - Avoid storing the camera where there are chemicals that result in rust and corrosion such as in a chemical lab. - If the camera has not been used for an extended period, test all its functions before using it.
 If you have not used the camera for some time or if there is an important shoot such as a foreign trip coming up, have the camera checked by your Canon dealer or check the camera yourself and make sure it is working properly.